Witchboard 2: The Devil's Doorway: Plot

 Paige, a young accountant, moves into a spacious loft apartment in Los Angeles, owned by Jonas and his eccentric wife, Elaine.
 Her police officer boyfriend, Mitch, is angry with her for moving out of his home, and dismisses her aspirations to work as an artist.
 In the closet, she discovers a Ouija board.
 While playing with the board, Paige begins receiving messages from an entity who claims to be named Susan.
 First, the board correctly predicts that Paige will receive a promotion at the accounting firm where she works.
 When Paige asks several tenants of the building, they tell her that a woman named Susan Sidney formerly lived in her apartment.

-While Paige contacts Susan again using the Ouija, Jonas is attacked in his shop by a poltergeist which flings tools at him.
+While Paige contacts Susan again with the Ouija, Jonas is attacked in his shop by a poltergeist that flings tools at him.
 He locks himself inside the boiler room, and is then incinerated when the boiler overheats.
 Paige begins suffering from nightmares that inspire her to produce several disturbing paintings of a woman she believes to be Susan.
 At Jonas's funeral, Russel, a photographer tenant of the building, informs Paige that Susan was an exotic dancer who prostituted herself to Jonas in exchange for rent.
 When Paige asks how Susan died, Russel tells that as far as he knows, she is alive, but that he has not seen her since she was evicted two years prior.
 Paige again consults the Ouija, and the entity insists it is Susan, and claims she was murdered.

-Paige asks Mitch to search for records pertaining to the murder of Susan Sidney, but his search efforts produce no indication that she ever existed.
+Paige asks Mitch to search for records of Susan Sidney, but his search efforts produce no indication that she ever existed.
 When Paige vocally calls out the entity communicating through the Ouija, the shades of the loft windows all violently slam shut.
 Horrified, Paige is consoled by Russel and Elaine, who heard her screams.
 The three decide to use the Ouija together, attempting to communicate with Susan.
 The board directs them to "uptown"; in conversation, Mitch tells Paige that there is a remote area outside of the city known as Uptown Woods.
 Convinced Susan was killed and buried there, Paige has Russel bring her to the location, but they are startled by Mitch, who escorts her home.